nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 But fret not!
 This section will cover what all these terms actually mean.

-While you're going through this section, don't worry too much about memorising the details of every "command", as they all have their own help messages for your reference at any time.
+While you're going through this section, don't worry too much about memorizing the details of every "command", as they all have their own help messages for your reference at any time.
 Furthermore, the "commands" in TruthTable are designed to be **easy to remember** and **natural**, so you will get up to speed in no time!